 If everything was determined to be favorable for the young man, then a second interview was scheduled between the parents and the prospective bridegroom with “the day and hour rigorously settled before hand.”
 On the appointed day, at the appointed time, the prospective bridegroom presented himself for a second time.
 He was “carefully but not too carefully dressed – that point [was] essential.
 His betrothed, in elegant but simple attire, await[ed] his coming, surrounded by parents and relatives.”
 After this meeting, the prospective bridegroom was then entitled to be received as a pretendu.
 However, to gain that status, he had to request it in writing.

-Once permission was granted, the bridegroom, could, for the first time, meet his future bride as her future husband.
+Once permission was granted, marriage etiquette in France then allowed the bridegroom to meet his future bride for the first time as her future husband.
 Thereafter he was also allowed to visited her home on a familiar basis.
 However, it was necessary for him to visit in full dress, and his intended had to receive him properly dressed too.
 Proper dress for a young women meant “a morning dress, no matter how fresh or tasteful [was considered] completely inadmissible.”

-Other etiquette rules also applied when the couple met.
+Marriage etiquette in France also resulted in other rules that were applied when the couple met.
 For instance, on the day the bridegroom called, he was to send his fiancée a bouquet of flowers.
 Moreover, the engaged couple were “never to be permitted to indulge in a tete-a-tete, nor … call each other by their first names without using the prefixes of Monsieur and Mademoiselle.”
 This was because parents did not want the couple to become too familiar with one another before the wedding.

 When a civil ceremony was to occur the couple appeared with half a dozen documents at the mayoralty.
 Among the documents required were the couple’s birth certificates.
 Next, the couple needed written consent by both sets of parents.
 If a parent was deceased then proof of their death was also required, and the consent of grandparents or guardians was accepted instead.